 - Isaiah 58:5

 God questions them on the externals that they meticulously followed in their fasting.
 To bow the head in prayer and humility.
-To dress humbly with rough garments and sprinkle ashes on the head as a sign of sorrow for sin.
-These externals were to represent a humble and contrite heart because of sin and failure, trial and sorrow - for example, Job.
-It signified a person's need for God and His salvation.
+To dress humbly in rough garments and sprinkle ashes on the head as a sign of sorrow for sin.
+These externals were to represent a humble and contrite heart because of sin and failure, trial and sorrow, as in the case of Job for example.
+In the end, these things signified a person's need for God and His salvation.

-In the following verses God will describe not just the ceremonial fasting that represented a contrite heart, but He will also describe those actions, which proved that the fasting was sincere.
+In the following verses, however, God will describe not just the ceremonial fasting that represented a contrite heart, but He will also describe those actions which proved that the fasting was sincere.
 He mentions three things that were directed towards the people of Isaiah's day but can also be applied to every generation of God's people who seek a true fast before the Lord.
-In these verses He also describes the rewards that come with a true fast.
+In these verses, He also describes the rewards that come with a true fast.

 The first external sign of a true fast: